Francesco-Ranieri/price-oracle/README.md

 For this reason, a very simple algorithmic model was evaluated, to be used as **baseline**, against which machine learning models performance are measured.

-The algorithm simply predict, for the next day, the closing price of the previous day.
+The algorithm simply predicts, for the next day, the closing price of the previous day.

+##### Evaluation

-As expected, the MAPE and RMSE metrics for this approach are low:
+As expected, the MAPE for this approach is low, ranging from 2.38% to 4.37% for the different cryptocurrencies.

-# TODO: add table results
+The complete results of the baseline model evaluation can be found [here](./docs/Price_Oracle_Experiments.xlsx).

 #### VAR